frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 * Author(s): [Anand Gaurav](https://github.com/anangaur) ([@adgrv](https://twitter.com/adgrv))

 ### Requirements
 Refer to the spec:[[Centrally managing NuGet packages]] for the list of requirements and summary of the solution.
-This spec details out the solution for managing package versions, centrally at a solution (or repo) level.
+This spec details out the solution for managing package versions, centrally at a solution (or repo, folder) level.

 *For lock file details, refer to the spec: [[Enable repeatable package restore using lock file]].
 This spec does not discuss anything about the lock file*

 ### Solution Details

-To get started, you will need to create an MSBuild props file at the root of the solution/repo named `packages.props` that declares `Package` items.
+To get started, you will need to create an MSBuild props file at the root of the solution named `packages.props` that declares `Package` items.

 In this example, packages like `Newtonsoft.Json` are set to version `10.0.1`.
 The `PackageReference` in the projects would not specify the version information.
 All projects that reference this package will refer to version `10.0.1` for `Newtonsoft.json`.